LemuelKL/CIFAR10-HOG-PCA-SVM/README.md

 # CIFAR10-HOG-SVM
 Classifier for CIFAR-10.
 Grayscaling, HOG, PCA, and RBF SVM.
 62% test accuracy.
+This classifier does NOT use any neural network or convolutional filters/layers/kernels.

 # Dimensionality Reduction